TSA PreCheck

-TSA PreCheck (branded as TSA Pre✓) is a trusted traveler program initiated in December 2013 and administered by the United States Transportation Security Administration that allows selected members of select frequent flyer programs, members of Global Entry, Free and Secure Trade, NEXUS, and SENTRI, members of the US military, and cadets and midshipmen of the United States service academies to receive expedited screening for domestic and select international itineraries.
-As of October 2024, 104 airlines participate in the program, which is available at more than 200 airports.
+The program, branded as TSA Pre✓, was initiated in December 2013 and is administered (except for enrollment) by the United States Transportation Security Administration.

+Travelers who can take advantage of TSA PreCheck are members of certain frequent flyer programs, members of Global Entry, Free and Secure Trade, NEXUS, and SENTRI, members of the U.S. Military, and cadets and midshipmen of the United States service academies It works for traveling on domestic itineraries and some international ones.

+As of August 2026, 97 airlines participate in the program, which is available at more than 200 airports.